 - Rosie’s All-American Cafe (Quick Service)

-Sunset Boulevard has the largest selection of shops, which are:
+Sunset Boulevard has several shops, including:

 - Beverly Sunset Boutique

 Sitting directly to the right side of the Chinese Theater (if you are facing the front of the theater) is Animation Courtyard, which at this time has no restaurants.

 Shopping options in Animation Courtyard include the Disney Studio Store, In Character, and Launch Bay Cargo.

 While there are no rides in Animation Courtyard, there are two museum like areas, Star Wars Launch Bay and Walt Disney Presents.
 Also located here is the Star Wars Launch Bay Theater.

 There are multiple character meet and greets in Animation Courtyard, including BB-8, Darth Vader, Chewbacca, and Mike and Sully from Monsters Inc. There are also two shows, which are Voyage of the Little Mermaid and the Disney Junior Dance Party!

 The Echo Lake area of Hollywood Studios branches off to the left from Hollywood Boulevard if you are facing the front of the Chinese Theater.

 Echo Lake has three Quick Service restaurants and three Table service restaurants: